Eduardo668/Eduardo668/README.md

-### Welcome to my Github, my name is Eduardo and in this account do you will see a fell projects developed by me,
+### Welcome to my Github, my name is Eduardo and in this account do you will see a fell projects developed by me.
-### thanks for the visit.
+### Thanks for the visit.

 ## Skills